IanStarnes/Barbara-And-Ian/Postlabs/Adsorption.md

 <b>Figure 1 </b>: Breakthrough curves showing C/C0 vs. time with sand columns
 </p>

 Figure 2 and Figure 3 represents the graphs of experiments that had activated carbon in the filter.
 Te figures clearly show that filters with high mass of activated carbon take a longer amount of time to breakthrough.
-Figure 3 is a close up so it can be easier to compare with figure 1.
+Figure 3 is a close up so it can be easier to compare with Figure 1.

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/Activated_carbon.png?raw=true9" heights=110 width=427> </p>